World War Two Survivor Story: Navy Captain John Woolston, USS Indianapolis

 Story by Tech.
 Sgt.
 Heather Redman

-JOINT BASE PEARL HARBOR-HICKAM, Hawaii–Seventy-two years ago the USS Indianapolis sank, losing most of its crew in one of one of the worst Naval disasters the world has ever seen.
+JOINT BASE PEARL HARBOR-HICKAM, Hawaii–Seventy-two years ago, the USS Indianapolis sank, losing most of its crew in one of the worst Naval disasters the world has ever seen.
 To pay tribute to one veteran, Airmen, Soldiers, and Sailors from the Defense Information Systems Agency Pacific (DISA PAC) gathered to have breakfast with one of the survivors of the Indianapolis at the Wright Brother’s Café on Hickam, April 21.

 Retired U.S. Navy Capt.
 John Woolston was an engineer assigned to the Indianapolis when it sank, but his history with it began several years before.

 “The Indianapolis was the first Navy ship I ever walked on,” said Woolston.
-“I was about ten years old when my buddy’s brother in law was an officer on the ship.
+“I was about ten years old when my buddy’s brother-in-law was an officer on the ship.
 He took us over and showed us around.”

 The tour made an impression on Woolston.
 After finishing midshipman’s school at Cornell University, he would set foot onto the Indianapolis as an Ensign.

 “I had the opportunity to replay my entrance from 15 years before,” said Woolston.
 “I walked up the gangway, saluted the flag, and said, ‘Ensign Woolston reporting for duty.’”

 A few months later they set sail, setting a record for crossing from San Francisco to Pearl Harbor and from Pearl Harbor to Tinian Island while carrying parts and uranium for the atomic bomb ‘Little Boy.’
 After successfully delivering its cargo, the Indianapolis headed towards Japan to support the looming invasion.
 But the vessel never made it.